geo4web-testbed/ldproxy-design/README.md

 # ldproxy-design
-Design of the "linked data proxy"/"crawlifier proxy"
+This repository contaits material and issues related to the design of the "linked data proxy"/"crawlifier proxy" in topic 4.